top of page

 I've worked with several of our dogs to the point that we qualified as a therapy team.
 (Piper and I visited nursing homes, Eli and I brought R.E.A.D to an elementary school for four years, and Mojo and I visited a sweet 2nd grade classroom every week.)

-For us, family life has always been pack life.
+And finally . . . a lifetime of personal experience.
 Our girls grew up surrounded by big dogs.
-That's our firstborn below, and that shot pretty much sums up the decades that have followed.
-Different dogs, taller girls, but always dogs and people, entwined.
+That's our firstborn below, and that shot sums up the decades that have followed.
+Different dogs, taller girls, but always dogs and people, connected.
 I've learned a thing or two over the years about how parents and kids (and cats and friends and in-laws) can live happily, peacefully, joyfully with dogs.
+I've worked with hundreds of adopters and their puppies, and hundreds more clients and their dogs.
+I feel so lucky to get to do something so interesting, so rewarding, every day.

 Kathy Callahan's pack